 3. Think in Layers Instead of Lumps

 Most needs (a.k.a. requirements) are documented and communicated in one big lump that mixes business requirements, product features/specs and user scenarios.
-That approach makes them difficult to understand and even more difficult to design, build and deliver in a manner that addresses the real need.
+That approach makes them difficult to understand and even more difficult to design, build, market, sell and deploy.

 Try this layered thought process to establish a direct line of sight between the market dynamics and the relevance of your products and services.